Gordon railway station, Sydney

 Gordon railway station is a heritage-listed suburban railway station located on the North Shore line, serving the Sydney suburb of Gordon.
-It is served by Sydney Trains T1 North Shore Line and T9 Northern line services.
+It is served by Sydney Trains T1 North Shore & Western Line and T9 Northern Line services and intercity Central Coast & Newcastle Line services.
 Situated on St Johns Avenue, the station was designed and built by the New South Wales Department of Railways in 1909.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1887, tenders were called for construction of a branch line extending south from Hornsby to the North Shore.
 The 16.8 km section between Hornsby and St Leonards was opened on 1 January 1890.
 Stations provided at the opening of the line included Chatswood and St Leonards.
 A single line was constructed at the time.
 The line between St Leonards and Milson's Point (the terminus at the edge of the harbour) was completed 1 May 1893.

 Gordon railway station was opened on 1 January 1890.
 In 1909 the single line was duplicated between Hornsby and St. Leonard's.
 At Gordon, during the duplication the original single platform and station building were replaced by a new island platform with a standard brick island-platform style station building.
 The island platform served the Up North Shore line and the Down North Shore line.
 A third platform was built at Gordon (the Local Platform) adjacent to the Up line.
 This platform allowed for termination of local trains at Gordon.
 At the time of duplication, an overhead footbridge and booking office was built which allowed local residents to cross from one side of Gordon to the other and allowed access to the platforms via sets of steps.

 A goods siding (adjacent to the Down line), crossovers and a signal box on the platform (part of the station building) completed the track arrangement.

 Originally southbound services used Platform 1 with Platform 2 a terminal road with a buffer stop at the northern end.
 In the early 1990s, the station was reconfigured with Platform 2 becoming the main southbound platform and Platform 1 the terminal road.
 Timetable changes in the late 2010s meant that southbound services began reusing Platform 1, with Platform 2 returning to a terminal road again.

 Since the 1990s, a number of car parks have been built.
 In 2014, the bus stop on the station's western side was demolished to make way for a three-storey carpark and bus interchange.
 The new interchange opened in early June 2015.

 The station was upgraded with the provision of lifts in 2005.